Skip to main content

 Energy Efficiency & Quality of Ductless System

-As is the case with a traditional central AC system, ductless air conditioner costs can vary based on the efficiency rating, cooling capacity, and any additional comfort benefits.
+As is the case with a traditional central AC system, ductless AC costs can vary based on the efficiency rating, cooling capacity, and any additional comfort benefits.
 First, let’s define the energy efficiency ratings and cooling capacities, then we’ll talk about their influence on pricing.

 SEER2 rating: SEER2 is an acronym for Seasonal Energy Efficiency Ratio 2 and is a measure of how much energy the system uses during the entire season to cool your home during that same time frame.
 Much like miles-per-gallon for your car represents fuel efficiency, the higher the SEER2 rating, the higher the energy efficiency and savings.